apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

 ## Requirements and Support

 Apple® tools required to build iOS applications run only on the OS X operating system on Intel-based Macs.
-Xcode® 4.5 (the minimum required version) runs only on OS X version 10.7 (Lion) or greater, and includes the iOS 6 SDK (Software Development Kit).
+Xcode® 6.0 (the minimum required version) runs only on OS X version 10.9 (Mavericks) or greater, and includes the iOS 8 SDK (Software Development Kit).
 To submit apps to the Apple App Store℠ requires the latest versions of the Apple tools.

 You can test many of the Cordova features using the iOS emulator installed with the iOS SDK and Xcode, but you need an actual device to fully test all of the app's device features before submitting to the App Store.
-The device must have at least iOS 5.x installed, the minimum iOS version supported as of Cordova 2.3.
+The device must have at least iOS 6.x installed, the minimum iOS version supported as of Cordova 3.0.
 Supporting devices include all iPad® models, iPhone® 3GS and above, and iPod® Touch 3rd Generation or later.
 To install apps onto a device, you must also be a member of Apple's